supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

    Set-VMReplication -Reverse -VMName SEA-CORE1 -ComputerName SEA-SVR1.contoso.com
    ```

+1. Minimize the **SEA-SVR2 on HOSTVM** connection and navigate back to the LabVM desktop.

 1. Click on the Hyper-V manager within the LabVM and right click on **SEA-SVR1** VM and select **Turn off**.

    ![](../Media/to.png)

-1. Right click on Start and select **Windows Powershell(Admin)** and enter the following command and press Enter:
+1. Right click on Start and select **Windows Powershell(Admin)** from the LabVM and enter the following command and press Enter:

    ```powershell
    Set-VMProcessor -VMName SEA-SVR1 -ExposeVirtualizationExtensions $true